RamanNet: A generalized neural network architecture for Raman Spectrum Analysis: Results

 \subsubsection{Bacteria Dataset}

-In the original work \cite{ho2019rapid}, the authors used a 25 layer deep residual convolutional neural network to classify the bacteria isolate raman spectrum to one of the 30 classes.
+In the original work \cite{ho2019rapid}, the authors used a 25 layer deep residual convolutional neural network to classify the bacteria isolate Raman spectrum to one of the 30 classes.
 The proposed model achieved an average accuracy of 82.2\%, and the resulting confusion matrix is presented in Fig. \ref{fig:bacteria_resnet}.
-The authors also experimented with common and popular classifiers like Logistic Regression (LR) and Support Vector Machine (SVM) as baselines, but those models could only reacg 75.7\% and 74.9\% accuracy respectively.
+The authors also experimented with common and popular classifiers like Logistic Regression (LR) and Support Vector Machine (SVM) as baselines, but those models could only reach 75.7\% and 74.9\% accuracy respectively.

 RamanNet on the other hand manages to achieve an average accuracy of 85.5\% on this dataset, despite only having 3 hidden layers.
 As shown in the confusion matrix (Fig. \ref{fig:bacteria_ramannet}), the number of misclassifications has reduced.
-Although erroneous predictions still exist, most Gram-positive and Gram-negative bacteria have been misclassified as Gram-positive and Gram-negative bacteria respectively, and the errors are also mostly confined within same genus, as analyzed in \cite{ho2019rapid}.
-Although this 3.3\% improvement may seem minor, this is achieve using a much shallower network (3 layers vs 25 layers).
+Although erroneous predictions still exist, most Gram-positive and Gram-negative bacteria have been misclassified as Gram-positive and Gram-negative bacteria respectively, and the errors are also mostly confined within the same genus, as analyzed in \cite{ho2019rapid}.
+Although this 3.3\% improvement may seem minor, this is achieved using a much shallower network (3 layers vs 25 layers).
 Furthermore, the improvements become more apparent when we compare the individual classifications next to each other.
 As presented in Fig. \ref{fig:bacteria_comparison}, RamanNet achieves either equal or better accuracy for 25 out of 30 bacteria isolate classes.
-For other than two isolate classes, ResNet is only better with a small margin.
-On the contrary, the cases where RamanNet performed better it surpassed ResNet with higher margin (e.g., MSSA 3, P. mirabilis, K. aerogenes etc.).
+For the other two isolate classes, ResNet is only better with a small margin.
+On the contrary, in the cases where RamanNet performed better it surpassed ResNet with a higher margin (e.g., Methicillin sensitive \textit{Staphylococcus aureus} (MSSA 3), \textit{Proteus mirabilis}, \textit{Klebsiella aerogenes} etc.).